 Java Threads - Simple Example

-public class MyThreadExtendingThread extends Thread{
+public class MyThreadExtendingThread extends Thread{public void run(){

 for(int i = 0; i < 100000; i++){